Concepts of neebo

 The following topics should help you understand how Neebo interacts with other systems and how it organizes your work.

-In Neebo, asset is a general term covering Workspaces, datasets, documents, and other resources you might use for making analytic decisions.
+In Neebo, asset is a general term covering Workspaces, datasets, documents, connections and other resources you might use for making analytic decisions.
 Almost everything you interact with in Neebo is an asset.
 Each different asset type has unique features to help you get your work done in Neebo.
 All assets also share common features to make them easier to discover and monitor.

 Common asset features